 How long has that tube of your favorite mascara been sitting on your vanity?
 Chances are, too long!
-Yes, even makeup and skincare products have a shelf life and it’s quite short compared to what I believed.
+Yes, even makeup and skincare products have a shelf life and it’s quite short compared to what I once believed.

 Many cosmetic and skincare products are pricey so it can be tempting to use every last drop.
 This is why I tend to shell out more money on items I use daily than on those that I use on occasion.